brianmcananey/milestone-1-project/README.md

 ### Expansion

-* The website could evolve from just advitising restuarants to other activities and businesses in the area.
+* The website could evolve from just advitising restaurants to other activities and businesses in the area.
 From sport, to wildlife excursions and live music.

 # Technologies Used